Reading-eScience-Centre/coverage-restapi/spec.md

 **Requirement:** If the format supports resource identifiers (as above), then the collection elements have to be associated to the collection resource and *not* the resource that corresponds to the URL template for embedding data.
-If the format does not support resource identifiers, then a Link header with `ref="canonical"` is required that links back to the collection resource.
+If the format does not support resource identifiers, then a Link header with `rel="canonical"` is required that links back to the collection resource.

 **Recommendation:** If JSON-LD is used as a format, then the URL template for requesting to